garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 this price was not fun, but in hindsight, I will still say it was totally worth it.

-And for what it's worth, American refunded me $30 for all of this.
+And for what it's worth, American refunded me $30 for all of this after I submitted a refund request.

 ### sleep